-In Indonesia, trademark registration is regulated under Law Number 15 of 2001- Trademark Act- which is competence of the Directorate General of Intellectual Property Rights (DGIP).
-In this aspect, the Indonesian Government amended the Act and passed the ‘New Trademark and Geographical Indication Law’ (Law Number 20 of 2016) on the 27thof October 2016 (2).
+Trademark registration in Indonesia is under Law Number 15 of 2001- Trademark Act- which is competence of the Directorate General of Intellectual Property Rights (DGIP).
+In this aspect, the Indonesian Government amended the Act and passed the ‘New Trademark and Geographical Indication Law’ (Law Number 20 of 2016) on the 27thof October 2016.

 In any country, owing a commercial trademark brings considerable advantages to a company.
 However, each country offers its own benefits of particularities.
-In Indonesia, the following points must be taken into account:
+In Indonesia, there are several points you must take into account:

 - Possessing a trademark enables the company to have exclusive protection of the goods and services against claims by third parties.